wxyz-abcd/node-haxball/README.md

     - leaveRoom(): Leave current room.
 Must be in a room.
     - setOnRequestAnimationFrameCallback(callback): sets up a custom callback for custom events/updates that will be called each time canvas is rendering a frame.
     - setCanvas(canvas): sets the canvas to render the game.
+    - isCustomVersion(): returns whether the version number is the same as the original client.
+    - setCustomVersion(custom): if custom=true, sets the version number to a specific value(always using the same for recognition); otherwise sets it to the same as the original client.
+Set it to true if you want your room to be inaccessible to people using the original client.

   - internally used events:
     - connectionStateChange(state): triggered several times while joining a room. use ConnectionState\[state\] for explanation on returned value.